michaelnordmeyer/jekyll-theme-nixer/README.md

 ### Nixer?

-<q>Nix</q> is the grammatically incorrect form of the German <q>nichts</q>, which in English means <q>nothing</q>.
-It's colloquially used to stress the nothingness. <q>Nixer</q> is the even more grammatically incorrect comparative of that, which colloquially may or may not being used at all.
+“Nix” is the grammatically incorrect form of the German “nichts”, which in English means “nothing”.
+It's colloquially used to stress the nothingness.
+“Nixer” is the even more grammatically incorrect comparative of that, which colloquially may or may not being used at all.

-Or, if you will, it could be UNIX without the <q>U</q>, because of the theme's somewhat archaic properties, but even more archaic.
+Or, if you will, it could be UNIX without the “U”, because of the theme's somewhat archaic properties, but even more archaic.

 ## Installation